 During construction, issues that were minor in nature were raised to Union and their Contractor.
 These were dealt with by Union or the Contractor in an expeditious manner.

-For complaints entered into Union's complaint tracking system please see Appendix C. Complaints that remain open will continue to be addressed by Union and a status update will be provided in the Final Monitoring Report.

-The final monitoring report will address any outstanding issues if they should arise.
-Union will continue to monitor the state of the land and environment and will address any additional landowner concerns, if they should arise.
+For complaints entered into Union's complaint tracking system please see Appendix C. Union will continue to monitor the state of the land and environment and will address any additional landowner concerns, if they should arise.